Malekitsu/MM6-Nightmare-Mode/README.md

  - Weapons base damage reduced up to 30%
  - Fix to titans in Arena dealing too much damage
  - Bosses are now bigger
+ - Fixed promotion for Heroes and Warrior Mage in New Game+

 ## Patch 2.1.3 Changelog
 - several fixes for New Game+